 It’s 2019 and only 4 of the 8 States and Territories are providing at least daily pricing data to help inform the decisions of motorists; SA is joining the team early 2021.
 We think that’s crazy!

 Without official data sources there is no quality measure in the listed prices we or other fuel price comparison websites display nor total coverage of all fuel stations.

 Where State Government support really shines is their ability to reach out to fuel retailers directly and support them if and when incorrect prices are supplied.

-If you’re from VIC, SA, TAS or the ACT reach out to your State Government representatives and urge them to deliver real-time pricing data in your State today.
+If you’re from VIC, SA, TAS or the ACT reach out to your State Government representatives and urge them to deliver real-time pricing data for your State today.

 Update: SA has announced a two year trial of retail fuel price reporting to commence early 2021.
 Nice work team!